ouefsoupe/lab6-rest-vs-grpc/README.md

 # Lab6 - Comparing REST and gRPC remote procedure calls.
-This lab designed to help you understand the programmatic and performance difference between REST and gRPC APi's.
+This lab designed to help you understand the programmatic and performance difference between REST and gRPC APIs.
 You will develop a REST and a gRPC api then compare the performance for latency / bandwidth.

 ## API endpoints / services